 The gigabit internet in space

-Among the finalists is Mbryonics, a young business that is at the forefront of transforming satellite communications, datacoms and 5G wireless industries throygh cutting-edge wireless optical transport and Coherent Photonic Optical (CPO) transceiver technologies.
+Among the finalists is Mbryonics, a young business that is at the forefront of transforming satellite communications, datacoms and 5G wireless industries through cutting-edge wireless optical transport and Coherent Photonic Optical (CPO) transceiver technologies.
 This will ensure high-speed, secure communication infrastructure in space, air and on land.

 “We intend to be the catalyst building for a booming space tech sector in the West of Ireland”